-When you’re new to Google Ads—whether you’re looking to launch your first campaign or are wondering why your first campaign or two isn’t producing results—it’s easy to form mistakes.
+When you’re newly advertising with google ads—whether you’re looking to launch your first campaign or are wondering why your first campaign or two isn’t producing results—it’s easy to form mistakes.
 Don’t worry, we’ve all been there.
 The good news is, after auditing thousands of Google Ads accounts over the past few years, I’ve found that the majority of Google Ads mistakes fall under a couple of simple categories.
 By making the proper tweaks to your marketing strategy, you’ll get things back on target and running smoothly.
 In this article, we’ll undergo each of those mistakes and what you would like to try to do differently to repair things and avoid these problems within the future.
 Sound sort of a plan?
 Let’s start.

 1. Failing to make a Marketing Funnel